Biography of Francis Crick

 In his 1994 book, The Astonishing Hypothesis: The Scientific Search For The Soul, he made and attempt to approach the concept of consciousness from a scientific perspective.

-5. Crick’s Opposition to Religion & his Personal Life
+5. Crick’s Personal Life

 Crick actively expressed opposition to religion throughout his life.